Zamiell/isaac-coding/README.md

 #### 3) Misc.

+* Good syntax highlighting.
 * The ability to manage folder structures with minimal hassle (e.g. a "project" view).
+* Cross-file search, so if you are working on multiple mods at a time you can search all of them easily.
 * Git integration, so that you can see which files are changed and so forth.
-(If you don't already use Git, for the love of god why not, you casual scum.)
+(If you don't already use Git, for the love of god why not.)
-* Good syntax highlighting.
-* Cross-file search, so if you are working on multiple mods at a time you can search all of them easily.

 <br />